The Bar Greatest Hits List: The 25 Best Bars In Chicago

 Wicker Park has seen a lot of changes since the 1930s, but there haven’t been many changes to the Rainbo Club.
 Ownership has been the same for a long time, drink prices are always low, and the place maintains its gritty roots—behind the bar is a defunct but sort-of-elegant burlesque stage that encapsulates the grungy history they’ve kept alive all these years.
 You have to respect their unwillingness to change.

 From the street, the brick wall, plain green sign, and metal bars on the tiny window out front don’t make Skylark look like an appealing place.
 And inside is equally as uneventful as far as decorations go, mainly because there aren’t any.
 But that’s all part of the charm at this Pilsen dive bar, and simplicity is what makes it so great.
-It’s always lively, the drinks are around $6, and bar food like burgers and tater tots are always great.
+It’s always lively, the drinks are cheap, and bar food like burgers and tater tots are always great.
 Just make sure to bring cash because it’s all they accept.

 Like oysters or puppies, great things come in small packages.
 And the same can be said for The Matchbox, one of the tiniest bars in town.
 What The Matchbox doesn’t have in space it makes up for in personality.
 You’ll literally struggle to get past other people sitting at the bar to get an open seat, but the friendly atmosphere will make you feel right at home.
 This is the kind of place where bartenders know the regulars, but they’ll be equally as friendly to any newcomers who walk in the door.
 Come with one other person to kick it over classic cocktails and conversation.